US and Mexico make deal to ease Venezuela migration

 They will also need to have a person or organisation based in the US to provide financial support and back up their claim to be part of the programme.

+It will come as a huge relief to those who are set to benefit from it.
+In theory, they will be spared the exhausting and dangerous journey to the US border and instead will be able to fly into the country, where support measures are in place.

-One major policy shift is that any undocumented Venezuelans who cross the southern border will be returned to Mexico - where previously, authorities usually did not accept expulsions of Venezuelans.
+However, one major policy shift is that any undocumented Venezuelans who cross the southern border now face expulsion to Mexico - where previously, authorities usually did not accept expulsions of Venezuelans.

 This is a part of a controversial Trump-era policy called Title 42, that allows the US to swiftly expel undocumented migrants, thus taking away their chance to claim asylum.
 It was brought in during the pandemic to help prevent the spread of Covid-19 in holding facilities, officials said.